 The danger of lead in the home

 With over 35 years of experience in the manufacture and repair of leaded, stained, and beveled glass, Artistry in Glass is very knowledgeable in all fields of glass safety.
-In particular, we have written informative posts on glass tabletops and on the potential danger of leaded, stained glass in the home.
+In particular, we have written informative posts on glass tabletops, on the potential danger of leaded, stained glass in the home, and on the danger of lead crystal glassware.

 According to the CDC: exposure to lead can seriously harm a child’s health and cause serious adverse effects such as: